ryantd42/NY-Legislative-Git/2023/S7285A-2023/bill.md

   ___________

- Introduced  by  Sen. SKOUFIS -- read twice and ordered printed, and when printed to be committed to the Committee on Local Government
+ Introduced  by  Sen. SKOUFIS -- read twice and ordered printed, and when printed to be committed  to  the  Committee  on  Local  Government  -- committee  discharged,  bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT in relation to enacting the "village of  Washingtonville  deficit financing act"

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 Short title.
 This act shall be known and may  be  cited  as the "village of Washingtonville deficit financing act".
   §  2.
 Bonds.
-The village of Washingtonville, Orange county, is hereby authorized to issue serial bonds, subject to the provisions  of  section 10.10  of  the  local  finance  law,  on or before March 31, 2024, in an aggregate principal amount not to exceed  $4,500,000  for  the  specific object or purpose of liquidating the accumulated deficits of the general fund,  water  fund,  sewer  fund and capital projects fund as of May 31,
+The village of Washingtonville, Orange county, is hereby authorized to issue serial bonds, subject to the provisions  of  section 10.10  of  the  local finance law, on or before November 30, 2024, in an aggregate principal amount not to exceed  $4,500,000  for  the  specific object or purpose of liquidating the accumulated deficits of the general fund,  water  fund,  sewer  fund and capital projects fund as of May 31,